“Vasomotor symptoms. Also known as hot flashes

 In Hot Flashes: Symptoms and Causes – Overview the (United States) Mayo Clinic NAMS explain:

-“On average, hot flash symptoms persist for more than seven years.
-Some women have them for more than 10 years”.4
+“On average, people who have hot flashes have them for more than seven years.
+Some people have them for more than 10 years”.4

 Healthy Lifestyle